Barcelona in August: The Ultimate Summertime Escape

 Standing tall in the heart of the Barri Gòtic district, the construction of Barcelona's principal cathedral began in the late 13th century and wrapped up in the mid-15th century.

-As you explore, marvel at the spectacular craftsmanship on display, from intricate exterior details to unique gold furnishings, including the grand altarpiece and 140 saintly statues.
-Plus, don’t forget to take a stroll through the cloister, where you’ll find a lush tropical garden.
+As you explore, marvel at the spectacular craftsmanship on display, from intricate exterior details to unique gold furnishings.
+Plus, don't forget to take a stroll through the cloister, where you'll find a lush tropical garden.

 Festa Major de Sants: Barcelona's Second Largest Neighborhood Fiesta

-Festa Major de Sants, second only to the Festa Major de Gracia, offers another chance to enjoy Barcelona’s neighborhood parties during the summer.
-Picture streets adorned with beautiful decorations, DJs spinning tunes, live concerts, workshops, Castellers forming human towers, and, of course, plenty of enjoyment and celebration.
-Most of this action unfolds just west of Sants Train Station, with some stages in and around the Industrial Park.
+Festa Major de Sants, second only to the Festa Major de Gràcia, offers another chance to enjoy Barcelona's neighborhood parties during the summer.
+Picture streets adorned with beautiful decorations, DJs spinning tunes, live concerts, workshops, Castellers forming human towers, and plenty of enjoyment and celebration.

 Flamenco: The Heartbeat of Spanish Culture

-If there’s one Spanish dance known worldwide, it’s Flamenco.
-You’ve probably seen it in movies, TV shows, or magazines whenever Spain’s mentioned.
-So, when you’re in Barcelona, don’t miss the chance to catch a mesmerizing Flamenco show.
+If there's one Spanish dance known worldwide, it's Flamenco.
+So, when you're in Barcelona, don't miss the chance to catch a mesmerizing Flamenco show.
 Places like Tablao Flamenco Cordobés on Las Ramblas or the Gran Gala Flamenco at Palau de la Musica are must-visits.

 Gothic Quarter: Barcelona's Historic Gem